mikewitk/lighthouse-web-notes/react.md

 ```
 *h1* **React element** with its *id* **prop** set to 'main-title'

-Props and attributes have a lot in common, but there is one **8*huge** difference between them:
+Props and attributes have a lot in common, but there is one **huge** difference between them:

 - HTML attributes can only take in **strings**.
 - Props accepts all sorts of **values, objects, arrays, and functions**.